Infant Tylenol: Recommended Dosage And Safety

 What Is The Infant Dosage Chart For Tylenol?

 Experts and the manufacturer of Tylenol recommend that you consult a pediatrician before administering Tylenol to babies or toddlers (3) (4).
-The dosage could vary depending on your child’s weight.
+The dosage could vary depending on your child’s weight, so it is essential to weigh your child accurately to determine the correct dosage.
 The concentration of acetaminophen in Infants’ Tylenol liquid suspension is at single strength or concentration of 160mg per 5ml.

 Below is a table that presents the weight-based dosage recommendations for Tylenol in liquid or syrup form for infants and toddlers (5).